sasukexo/Todo-app/README.md

-A simple todo list made with django.
+A simple todo list made with HTML, Css and django.